Where your fees fit in

 Tuition fees actually account for less than 50% of the University’s income, with the majority of income coming from government grants, research grants and contracts, our trading activities and donations.

-All sources of income help support world-changing research, high-quality research-informed teaching, a first-class student experience, a vibrant and inspirational academic community supported by outstanding facilities and talent, and a generous package of support and scholarships that help make a University of Leicester education one of the very best in the UK and among the top 1% in the world.
+All sources of income help support world-changing research, high-quality research-informed teaching, a first-class student experience, a vibrant and inspirational academic community supported by outstanding facilities and talent, and a generous package of support and scholarships that help make a University of Leicester education one of the very best in the UK.

 What do you mean by research-informed teaching?